TheRenegadeCoder/sample-programs-website/sources/languages/whitespace/description.md

 According to [Wikipedia][1], Whitespace is an esoteric language developed by Edwin Brady and Chris Morris in 2002 at the University of Durham.
-Slashdot published a review on April 1, 2003. most people assumed it was a joke.
+Slashdot published a review on April 1, 2003.
+Most people assumed it was a joke.
 However, it was not.

 Unlike other languages where whitespace characters are either ignored